When was the Peasants’ Revolt? What happened?

 Did the Peasants’ Revolt end feudalism?

 The revolt didn’t end feudalism, but it paved the way for its decline.
 In the decades that followed, there were fewer people bonded to their lords in serfdom and landowners were fearful of their workers rising against them.
-This in turn lead to fairer treatment of the working classes and their wages – which had been capped in the aftermath of the Black Death – were less regulated.
+This in turn lead to fairer treatment of the working classes and their wages – which had been capped in the aftermath of the – were less regulated.

 How did the Peasants’ Revolt change King Richard II?